lemontron/lemontron/lemontron/build-guide.md

 content = "Slide the bed into the spring-loaded posts." %}

 {% include step.html
+title = "Add the spool holder" image = "final---filament-spool.jpg"
+optional = true
+content = "Attach the spool holder through the unpopulated 4th hole on the Z axis." screw = "M3x40/BTN" note = "This one is an upgraded model designed by @AngryTaco!" %}

+{% include step.html
 title = "You've reached the end!" image = "final---beauty.jpg"
 content = "You just built the whole thing.
 Now wash up, you're probably covered in solder fumes." %}